Amnesty International, joining other human rights groups, says Israel is ‘committing the crime of apartheid’

 Family of elderly Palestinian American who died after Israeli detention demands international inquiry

-Hopes for a two-state resolution to the decades-long conflict rose following the 1993 Oslo peace accords, when Palestinians received limited self-rule in the West Bank and Gaza Strip under plans for Palestinian sovereignty.
-But in the years since, amid continued violence and the growth of Israeli settlements, facts on the ground have dramatically changed and, many experts say, made the two-state paradigm more difficult than ever to imagine in practice.
+Hopes for a two-state resolution to the decades-long conflict rose following the 1993 Oslo peace accords, when Palestinians received limited self-rule in the West Bank and Gaza Strip under plans for long-term Palestinian sovereignty.
+But in the years since, amid continued violence and the growth of Israeli settlements, facts on the ground have dramatically changed and, many experts say, upended the two-state paradigm.

 Instead, the Amnesty report — and the Israeli government’s efforts to silence it — reflect a growing shift away from framing the Israeli-Palestinian conflict as a national religious clash over land and instead to a civil-rights-based struggle for equality within the same territory.